matthewjackowski/zendesk-csv-converter/README.md

 # zendesk-csv-converter
-Simply Python script to convert to/from Zendesk CSV and PO Files for translations
+Simple Python script to convert to/from Zendesk CSV and PO Files for translations

 Quick example usage:
 Need either -c for CSV->PO or -p for PO->CSV